Skip to content

 Why Spyteware Studio

 Spyteware Studio is intentionally small.
-I don’t outsource your work, and I don’t disappear after launch.
-The goal is long-term sustainability — not flashy tech that becomes a burden six months later.
+I do not outsource your work, and I do not disappear after launch.
+The goal is long-term sustainability, not flashy tech that becomes a burden six months later.

 People-first by design

-Accessibility, clarity, and consent aren’t add-ons.
-They’re baked into how projects are scoped and built.
+Accessibility, clarity, and consent are part of how projects are scoped and built.

 Security without paranoia

-Sensible defaults, least privilege, and practical guidance — not fear-driven decisions or overengineering.
+Sensible defaults, least privilege, and practical guidance, without fear-driven decisions or overengineering.

 You own your tools